mercymusonda/Apple-Financial-Dashboard/README.md

 ## Introduction
 This sales dashboard was created to analyze Apple's financial performance from 2023–2025.
-The data is from Apple Inc. Form 10-K annual reports covering 2023–2025. it contains Product revenue, Regional sales, Gross margins Operating expenses and Net profits
+The data is from **Apple Inc**.
+Form 10-K annual reports covering 2023–2025. it contains Product revenue, Regional sales, Gross margins Operating expenses and Net profits

 ## Dashboard File
 My final dashboard is in my shared file